Last Updated on

 Contributed by Ania from The Travelling Twins

-The Best Natural History Museum in United States
+The Best Natural History Museums in the United States

-The Field Museum of Natural History in Chicago is one of the finest museums in the world.
+The Field Museum of Natural History in Chicago is one of the finest museums in the world and one of many Chicago attractions.
 It houses millions of specimens, from gems to mummies to dinosaurs.
 Its beginnings date back to 1893 and the World’s Columbian Exposition.
 At the time, it was located in what is now the Museum of Science and Industry and was called the Columbian Museum of Chicago.
 In 1905, they changed the name in honor of Marshall Field, who had bequeathed $8 million to the museum in his will.
 In 1921, the Field Museum moved to its present location near the shores of Lake Michigan.

 One of the things that makes this museum special is that it has something for everyone.
 The exhibits help visitors dive into humanity’s past and go as far back as four billion years.
 Kids are fascinated to learn what it was like to hunt a woolly mammoth and the story about the man-eating lions of Tsavo.
 Children have their own section of the museum at the Crown Family PlayLab.
 Kids can hear animals that live in Illinois woodlands, “harvest” corn in the Pueblo, and create art projects.